Beef Bourguignon

 Enjoy!

-Serve with nutmeg and cream cheese mashed potatoes.
+Serve with nutmeg and cream cheese mashed potatoes and green beans sautéed in butter, garlic, and lemon juice.

 Pairs nicely with a Côte de Nuits Pinot Noir from Burgundy, France.